Too Much Caffeine - “The Jitter Drug"

 ✔Coffee and Cacao beans are freshly ground - to avoid rancidity of their fatty acids

 ✔Source is non-decaffeinated -decaffeination process destroys antioxidants, which are a likely reason for health benefits derived from caffeinated drinks; however, if consuming too many caffeinated drinks, then switching to “decaf”after your daily caffeine quota, can avoid caffeinism

-– Generally, health benefits are small compared to its detrimental effects –and any professed benefits can be achieved by other, less risky methods;
+- Generally, health benefits are small compared to its detrimental effects.
+Any professed benefits can be achieved by other, less risky methods;

 ✔In pregnancy or nursing, it is probably a good idea to limit caffeine beverages to 2 cups or less /day - even though data is equivocal, just the pesticide presence in coffee should be enough of a deterrent; Caffeine (a stimulant drug) easily traverses the placental barrier to access developing fetus and is also transferred via breast milk.